microsoft/Givens-Orthogonal-Backprop/README.md

 Code for: https://arxiv.org/abs/2106.00003 Allows for gradient descent over rotational matrices.

+(Please note that the cpp extension is not optimized and is intended as a POC.)

 ## Installation
 PLease use python 3.8.
 You can replicate our development environment via conda, simply run: